paddywwoof/pi3d_book/Input.rst

 the X to close the pi3d window, if needed!
-To achieve the same effect with the pygame mouse input (as used with Windows but available on linux (except Raspberry Pi) by using ``Display.create(use_pygame=True)``), the cursor is "warped" to the centre of the window each frame.
+To achieve the same effect with the pygame mouse input (as used with Windows but available on linux (except Raspberry Pi) by using ``Display.create(use_pygame=True)``), the cursor is "warped" to the centre of the window each frame and hidden.
 There are slight differences in the behaviour of Mouse functions with the two systems but most of the demos simply use position()

-Mouse.position() returns a tuple (x, y) this can be constrained by passing Mouse constructor an argument restrict=True (the default), in which case values can also be set for the width and height that the mouse movement is restricted.
+Mouse.position() returns a tuple (x, y) this can be constrained by passing Mouse constructor an argument restrict=True (the default), in which case values can also be set for the width and height to which the mouse movement is restricted.

 Mouse.velocity() returns a tuple (dx, dy) which is either the distance since